prajaktakoli/obsidian/Introduction.md

 - Thank you for giving me this opportunity to introduce myself.
 Here is a bit about myself.
 I am software developer having experience in frontend and backend technologies to develop responsive web applications.
 - I have completed by Bachelors in Engineering and started working at Fiserv.
-I worked on web based applications which includes payment
+I worked on web based applications which was based on payment domain